lmcmind85/BasicCAD/README.md

 ### Reflection

 This part is fairly simple yet intoduces some important information to learn.
-This is first use of the Revolve tool (none) and .[in Dr. Sheilds video].(https://www.youtube.com/watch?time_continue=181&v=ReEGioIYSus&feature=emb_title) he explains when creating demensions that going oover the center line will change the dimesion value from radisu to diameter.
+This is first use of the Revolve tool (none) and  [in Dr. Sheilds video](https://www.youtube.com/watch?time_continue=181&v=ReEGioIYSus&feature=emb_title) he explains when creating demensions that going oover the center line will change the dimesion value from radisu to diameter.

 ---